Abstract... What It's All About... In a Nutshell... Executive Summary... Chemogenesis in 500 Seconds...

 The mechanism matrix helps put the various types of mechanism into context as it formally separates the electronic aspects of mechanism from the atom-to-atom mappings.

-Consider "nucleophilic substitution".
-The analysis separates the notion of nucleophilic from the notion of substitution.
+Our analysis separates the notion of nucleophilic from the notion of substitution.

 However, due to the complexity of reaction chemistry the full mechanism matrix is actually not that useful as it is better to map the species and reaction information to a relational system (RDMS) such as The Chemical Thesaurus reaction chemistry database.